 To Connect with Your Ideal Client You Must Know

-How to Describe Them and the Pain They Need Healed.
+How to Identify Them and Their

 Some of the criteria we use to identify and find a perfect prospect are their industry, seniority, job title, years of experience, geographic area, and size of business.
 With key criteria like that and the right search techniques, it’s easy to build a list of prospects by networking or database searches.